ECE4574-5574/ServerAPI/README.md

 ROOMID 0 indicates that the device is stored directly in the house.
 Returns a unique ID for this device as a description while giving the status(in the given house/room)

+POST api/house/device/state
+Posts the updated device info (blob) to persistent storage and updates the state change cache*
+* The app won't receive the update until it makes a GET request

 DELETE api/storage/device/{houseid}/{spaceid}/{deviceid}
 Deletes a device with the specified house ID, space ID, and device ID provided.